dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

     PUT /api/<apikey>/alarmsystems/<id>/device/<uniqueid>

 A keypad can be added to exactly *one* alarm system.

-After pairing, a keypad is added to the "default" alarm system with id "1" automatically.
+&rarr; After pairing a keypad as sensor, it's automatically added to the default alarm system with id "1".

-When a keypad is added, the the alarm system's PIN code (see [Update alarm system configuration](#updateconfig)) is verified each time the keypad arms or disarms the alarm system.
-If a valid PIN code is entered on the keypad, the alarm system changes its state to the requested arm mode.
+* Keypads use the the alarm system PIN code (see [Update alarm system configuration](#updateconfig)), which is verified each time the keypad arms or disarms the alarm system.

-Once added, a keypad automatically signals the state of the alarm system on its panel, no further configuration is needed.
+* If a valid PIN code is entered on the keypad, the alarm system's state changes according to the requested arm or disarm command.
+* **Important:** For REST-API clients a keypad is a **read-only** sensor.
+The alarm system automatically takes care of: controlling the keypad's panel state, entry and exit delays, and state transitions.

 !!!
 Note
     The request is the same as [Add device to alarm system](#adddevice) request, but with an empty JSON object as body content.